SunsetteSkye/SunsetteSkye.github.io/_story/2026-05-03-ffion-lanva.markdown

 title: Ffion Byrewythe — Lanva March
 author: Cynthia
 ---
-excerpt: Beneath the hot sun, the wind howled and swirled across a vast and unending prairie; each gust seized hold of flaxen stalks and *pulled*, threatening to yank them out by their roots.
+Beneath the hot sun, the wind howled and swirled across a vast and unending prairie; each gust seized hold of flaxen stalks and *pulled*, threatening to yank them out by their roots.
 But no matter how severe the gale, the wheat and rye survived, wafting back to vaguely upright